frederic-perez/AmE-dictionary/data/dictionary.md

 __fortune telling__ _n_
 __forward-thinking__ _adj_ Thinking about and planning for the future. _Syn_ forward-looking
 __foster care__ _n_ :four::hammer:
+__foster parent__ _n_ (foster-parent) A person who acts as parent and guardian for a child in place of the child’s natural parents but without legally adopting the child.
 __foster__ _v_ :four::hammer: _It will foster further technology development._
 __foul language__
 __foul play__ _n_ :eight::dart: Violence, _esp_ murder.